Rosemary's Baby (film): Subsequent media

-Sequels and remakes
+Television sequel

-In the 1976 television film Look What's Happened to Rosemary's Baby, Patty Duke starred as Rosemary Woodhouse and Ruth Gordon reprised her role of Minnie Castevet.
+In the 1976 television film Look What's Happened to Rosemary's Baby, Patty Duke starred as Rosemary, Stephen McHattie as the now-adult son (called 'Adrian'), and Ray Milland as Roman.
+Ruth Gordon, the only actor to appear in both films, reprised her role of Minnie Castevet.
 The film introduced an adult Andrew/Adrian attempting to earn his place as the Antichrist.
-It was disliked as a sequel by critics and viewers, and its reputation deteriorated over the years.
+It was directed by Sam O'Steen, the editor of the original film.

 The film is unrelated to the novel's 1997 sequel, Son of Rosemary.

+Television remake

-After the success of Friday the 13th Part III series producer Frank Mancuso Jr. was assigned to work on another 3D film with one of the projects considered being a 3-D remake of Rosemary's Baby before Mancuso ultimately deciding to produce The Man Who Wasn't There.
-Another attempt to remake Rosemary's Baby was briefly considered in 2008.
+After the success of Friday the 13th Part III, the producer of the film, Frank Mancuso Jr., was assigned to work on another 3D film, with one of the projects considered being a 3-D remake of Rosemary's Baby.
+Mancuso ultimately decided to produce The Man Who Wasn't There.
+Another attempt to remake Rosemary's Baby was considered in 2008.
 The intended producers were Michael Bay, Andrew Form, and Brad Fuller.
 The remake fell through later that same year.

 In January 2014, NBC made a four-hour miniseries with Zoe Saldaña as Rosemary.
 The miniseries was filmed in Paris under the direction of Agnieszka Holland.

+Prequel film

+The film was followed by a prequel in 2024, Apartment 7A.
+The prequel takes place a year prior and leading up to the events of Rosemary's Baby, and expands on Terry Gionoffrio and Mrs. Gardenia's back-stories who were minor characters in the original film.

+Other media

 In 2016, the film was unofficially remade in Turkey under the title Alamet-i-Kiyamet.
 The short Her Only Living Son from the 2017 horror anthology film XX serves as an unofficial sequel to the story.

-The film was followed by a prequel in 2024, Apartment 7A.
-The prequel takes place a year prior and leading up to the events of Rosemary's Baby, and expands on Terry Gionoffrio and Mrs. Gardenia's back-stories who were minor characters in the original film.

 In popular culture

-The film was satirized in 1969 in Mad magazine as "Rosemia's Boo-boo".
+The film was satirized in 1969 in Mad as "Rosemia's Boo-boo".

 The film inspired the English band Deep Purple to write the song "Why Didn't Rosemary?" for their third album in 1969, after the band had watched the movie while touring the US in 1968.
 The song's lyrics pose the question, "Why didn't Rosemary ever take the pill?"

 The film was parodied in the 1996 Halloween episode of Roseanne, "Satan, Darling".

 The film was turned into a parody musical in the ninth episode of RuPaul's Drag Race All Stars season 9, titled Rosemarie's Baby Shower.
 It featured horror movie icons like Blair, Pennywise, and M3GAN.

 The TV show What We Do in the Shadows parodies the film's ending as part of an alternative series finale.

+The 8th episode of season 3 of the TV show Star Trek: Enterprise, titled "Twilight", references Rosemary's Baby as the intended movie night selection for the crew.
+It is so anticipated by the lead character Captain Jonathan Archer that he is handed a PADD containing the movie to watch whilst laid-up in sickbay overnight.